This document introduces the main concepts used in the Wayfinding Planner (WFP) application.

 The content of the messages generated for a sign face is determined by:

-For a direction sign face attached to a decision point, WFP generates messages using the following algorithm:
+For a direction sign attached to a decision point, WFP generates messages using the following algorithm:

-2. For each direction that the sign type is sensitive to, all reachable target points are identified.
+For each direction that the sign face is sensitive to, all reachable target points are identified.
 A route is considered reachable if its first path segment falls within the corresponding direction zone of the sign face.

-For an identification sign face, WFP generates messages as follows:
+For an identification sign, WFP generates messages as follows:

-• The sign face is always attached to a target point.
+The sign is always attached to a target point.

-For a navigation sign face attached to a decison point, WFP generates messages as follows:
+For a navigation sign attached to a decison point, WFP generates messages as follows:

-• These names are displayed as the directory on the navigation sign face.
+These names are displayed as the directory on the navigation sign.

 Next steps